Skip to content

 Key Takeaway

 Spiritual warfare is REAL but not equal.
 Teach kids: Satan exists and attacks BUT Jesus already defeated him (Colossians 2:15).
-We have authority in Christ (Luke 10:19), armor to wear daily (Ephesians 6:10-18), and Holy Spirit's power (1 John 4:4).
-Don't teach FEAR—teach VICTORY.
-Our battle = defensive (resist, stand firm), not offensive (we don't hunt demons).
-Focus on CHRIST'S power, not enemy's.
+We have authority in Christ (Luke 10:19), armor to wear daily (Ephesians 6:10-18), and the Holy Spirit's power (1 John 4:4).
+Don't teach FEAR, teach VICTORY.
+Our battle is defensive (resist, stand firm), not offensive (we don't hunt demons).
+Focus on CHRIST'S power, not the enemy's.
 Jesus already won.

 "Little children, you are from God and have overcome them, for he who is in you is greater than he who is in the world."